Pastor Brenda Walker

 Reverend Doctor Brenda Walker lives in Richmond, Virginia, with her husband, Dan.
 They married in September of 2015 and have four daughters in their blended family.

 Brenda earned her undergraduate degree from Stetson University and holds graduate degrees from both Princeton Theological Seminary and Columbia Theological Seminary.
-She completed her MFA in Creative Writing at Queens University of Charlotte.
+She completed her MFA in Creative Writing at Queens University of Charlotte and is working on a Graduate Certificate in Poetry.
 She worked as an ordained minister for 35 years until retiring in February of 2018 to resume the writing career she began when she was 8 years old.

 Join_My_Journey_Placeholder.jpg